-Good morning, this is Harp Academy, how can we be of service?
-I’m sorry madam, no we don’t teach the harpsichord, a forerunner of the piano forte.
-Good afternoon, this is Harp Academy.
-No sir, I’m afraid we don’t teach the orchestral harp, or the Welsh harp, or the Irish harp, or the Aeolian harp, or any other kind of harp.
+“Good afternoon, this is Harp Academy, how may we be of service?”.
+“No, I’m afraid we don’t teach the orchestral pedal harp, the Welsh harp, the Irish harp, the Aeolian harp, or any other kind of stringed harp”.

-For information, the harmonica was developed in Germany in the early part of the 19th century as an extension of the reed organs found in churches at the time.
+The harmonica was developed in Germany in the early part of the 19th century as an extension of the reed organs found in churches at the time.
 Its ancestors, such as the Sheng, had been in common use across the far East for centuries.
 In our Harp Q.I. pages, you can investigate different types of harmonica.
 You can also check out some of the harmonica’s free-reed cousins in our harp relatives page.